rajatguptakgp/pretrained_dialog_system/README.md

  ```

 ## Dataset
-This work is makes use of the [DailyDialog Dataset](https://arxiv.org/abs/1710.03957).
+This work makes use of the [DailyDialog Dataset](https://arxiv.org/abs/1710.03957).

 ## Data Preprocessing
 The data in original form is a raw text file with _eou_ as the delimiter between any two sentences.